swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ### Ambiguity with infix operators

 There would be a minor ambiguity with infix operators used with regex literals.
 When used without whitespace, e.g `x+/y/`, the expression will be treated as using an infix operator `+/`.
-Whitespace is therefore required `x + /y/` for regex literal interpretation.
+Whitespace is therefore required for regex literal interpretation, e.g `x + /y/`.
 Alternatively, extended syntax may be used, e.g `x+#/y/#`.

 ### Regex syntax limitations